BIOGRAPHY

 "The experience is beyond compare…his technique and taste are faultless, and his consistency, intelligence and brio create a towering monument to the music” - Diapason, France

 Following his hugely successful 70th birthday concert in 2018, Leslie Howard returned to Wigmore Hall in 2019 celebrating 45 years of playing at this, his favourite venue.
 In the words of Director John Gilhooly “Thank you Leslie for your many fine recitals at Wigmore Hall for over four decades.
 It has always been a great joy to hear your performances.”
 2019 also saw the release of one further CD of hitherto unrecorded pieces by Liszt, finally bringing the total to 100, and so extending the already unequalled accomplishment of the largest solo artist recording project in the history of classical music.
-(The new disc can be safely slotted into the famous complete Liszt boxed set which has been available from Hyperion Records since 2011.)
 This critically acclaimed project merited Leslie Howard’s entry in the Guinness Book of World Records, six Grands Prix du Disque, the Medal of St. Stephen, the Pro Cultura Hungarica award and a mounted bronze cast of Liszt’s hand presented by the Hungarian President.

 Leslie Howard has balanced his prodigious recording career with an international concert itinerary which has seen him performing regularly throughout the world for more than half a century, always with a repertoire that seeks to extend the audience’s experience and to challenge accepted hierarchies of received wisdom.
 He has appeared regularly with the world’s finest orchestras, and has also pursued a distinguished career as a chamber musician, partnering many of the greatest solo musicians and ensembles of our time.
-Since a tour of Bangkok and Hong Kong in early 2020, the onset of Covid-19 has confined his work to online performances, recordings, lectures and masterclasses.
-He resumed public performances at the end of July 2021 with yet another recital at his beloved Wigmore Hall: Schubert ‘Wanderer’ Fantasy and 5 major Liszt pieces.
+Following a tour of Bangkok and Hong Kong in early 2020, the onset of Covid-19 had confined his work to online performances, recordings, lectures and masterclasses, but he resumed public performances at the end of July 2021 with yet another recital at his beloved Wigmore Hall: Schubert ‘Wanderer’ Fantasy and 5 major Liszt pieces, and his most recent performance there in 2024 presented Borodin’s Petite Suite, Glazunov’s Theme and Variations, and Rubinstein’s Fourth Sonata.

 In addition to his solo Liszt recordings, Leslie Howard’s CD discography contains many other important world première recordings, including the four piano sonatas of Rubinstein, the three piano sonatas of Tchaikovsky and a disc of Scandinavian piano sonatas.
 All his early solo and duo recordings (with David Stanhope) of the music of Grainger have been reissued in a 5-CD set by Eloquence.
 There are also the Piano Quartets of Rubinstein – world première recordings for Hyperion, 25 Etudes in Black and White – his own compositions recorded for ArtCorp, and a disc pairing the two Rakhmaninov piano sonatas for Melba Recordings.
 Melba has also released two CDs with Mattia Ometto joining Howard in the complete music of Reynaldo Hahn for two pianos and piano duet.
-A work in progress, Brilliant Classics are issuing three sets each of 3 CDs of Liszt’s complete music for two pianos, again with Mattia Ometto – the first box contains all 12 of Liszt’s own two-piano versions of his symphonic poems.
+A project completed in 2025, Brilliant Classics are issuing three sets CDs of Liszt’s complete music for two pianos, again with Mattia Ometto – the first set contains all 12 of Liszt’s own two-piano versions of his symphonic poems; the second contains the Faust and Dante Symphonies and the magnificent transcription of Beethoven’s 9th Symphony, while the third completes the cycle with all the remaining original two-piano works.
 Leslie Howard’s latest solo release is of Beethoven’s ‘Eroica’ Variations and the complete ‘Creatures of Prometheus’ in Beethoven’s own solo piano version, for the Heritage label.